chrisandrews7/planning-poker.ui/README.md

 ## About

 UI for a Sprint planning tool to make agile estimating and planning faster and more efficient.

+Built in React and Redux, connecting to a socket server to communicate with other players.

 ## Getting Started